 A seat on the US Supreme Court is perhaps the most the powerful position one can attain in modern times.
-With a stroke of the pen, justices can uphold or strike down policies that have global impacts.
+With the stroke of a pen, justices can uphold or strike down policies that have global impacts.
 The Constitution doesn’t expressly grant the Court this degree of power, but over time we’ve come to accept the Court’s outsized role in shaping policy.

 A Downward Spiral of Partisanship

-In 2013, Senate Democrats changed the rules so that lower federal court judges could be be confirmed with a simple majority vote instead of the normal bipartisan 60-vote requirement.
+In 2013, Senate Democrats changed the rules so that lower federal court judges could be confirmed with a simple majority vote (51 votes out of 100) instead of the normal bipartisan 60-vote requirement.
 Republicans responded by creating the same rule for Supreme Court justices in 2017.
 This 51-vote requirement clears the way for more partisan judges as nominees no longer need approval from members of the opposite party.

 When justice Antonin Scalia passed away in 2016, Senate Leader Mitch McConnell refused to hold a hearing or vote for President Obama’s nominee, Merrick Garland.
-Instead, Mr. McConnell reasoned that the voters would decide who should replace Scalia in the 2016 election.
-That resulted in denying an open seat to a president who twice won the popular while allowing a president who didn’t win the popular vote to fill the seat with Neil Gorsuch.
-It’s therefore no surprise that many Democrats are seriously considering packing the Court with multiple liberal justices should they win the Senate and presidency in 2020.
-Refusing to hold a vote for an open seat and packing the Court aren’t clearly unconstitutional or unlawful, but both actions seriously undermine our traditional democratic and institutional norms.
+Instead, McConnell reasoned that the voters would decide who should replace Scalia in the 2016 election.
+This resulted in denying an open seat to a president who twice won the popular vote while allowing a president who didn’t win the popular vote to fill the seat with Neil Gorsuch.
+It’s therefore unsurprising that many Democrats are seriously considering packing the Court with multiple liberal justices should they win the Senate and presidency in 2020.
+Refusing to hold a vote for an open seat and packing the Court aren’t clearly unconstitutional or unlawful, but both actions severely undermine our traditional democratic and institutional norms.

-The structure of the Supreme Court – nine justices with lifetime tenure – concentrates power in very few hands, inviting a political arms race that raises partisan rhetoric and devalues moderate, open-minded judges.
+The structure of the Supreme Court – nine justices with lifetime tenure – concentrates power in very few hands, encouraging a political arms race that fosters partisan rhetoric and devalues moderate, open-minded judges.
 But it doesn’t have to be this way.